The deadline for submitting applications to UCAS for entry in October 2020 or deferred entry in October 2021 is Tuesday 15th October 2019.

 We accept applications for deferred entry, after a gap year, in the majority of subjects.
-However, you must state in your application that you are requesting deferred entry – it is very unlikely that you will be able to request a deferral having already received an offer.
+However, you must selected deferred entry at the point of UCAS application, as it is unlikely that you will be granted a deferral if requested after having received a standard offer.

 After undergraduate offer-holders have met all the conditions of their offer, they will be asked to complete and return a copy of the college's student contract prior to beginning their course.
 A copy of the most recent version of the student contract can be found below:

 The Oxford tutorial system sets it apart from many other universities.
 The College is an academic society in which you study under the guidance of your College tutors.Courses at Wadham

 Undergraduate teaching at Oxford combines centrally organised lectures and seminars with weekly or twice-weekly tutorials or classes.
 If you are taking a science subject you will also have laboratory sessions.
 The system of tutorials in College is a central part of undergraduate teaching at Oxford for all courses.
 Your tutor will set work, usually involving reading, essay writing, or problem solving.
 They will then meet with you to assess your work (either individually or with one or two other undergraduates) and advise on how best to organise your studies, which lectures to attend, which optional papers to choose, etc. Later on, as your work becomes more specialised, your tutor will arrange tutorials and classes with appropriate experts elsewhere in the University.